-When it comes to easy, impressive seafood dinners, it’s hard to imagine anything better than a dish where you literally pile all the ingredients on top of each other then bake it.
-That’s essentially what this Mediterranean Baked Cod is.
+When it comes to easy, impressive seafood dinners, it’s hard to imagine anything better than a dish where you literally pile all the ingredients on top of each other and then bake it.
+That’s essentially what my Mediterranean Baked Cod is.
 And it is good!

-A beautiful piece of cod (though smaller fillets are just fine) is topped with a mix of tomatoes, black and green olives, garlic, onion, oregano, and olive oil.
-Add some fresh lemon zest to brighten up the flavors, and you’ve got yourself one fancy (but simple!) dinner.
-Not only is our Mediterranean baked cod delicious — it’s infused with all the flavors of the tomato olive relish! — but it’s pretty healthy too.
+A beautiful piece of cod or a few smaller fillets are topped with fresh tomatoes, black and green olives, garlic, onion, oregano, and olive oil.
+Add some fresh lemon zest to brighten up the flavors, and you’ve got yourself one flavorful weeknight dinner.
+It’s no surprise this Mediterranean baked cod is so popular!

-- Cod fillets: You can use fresh or frozen, but if you go with frozen cod, make sure to thaw it overnight in a fridge, then pat dry with paper towels before cooking.
+If using frozen cod fillets, be sure to thaw them overnight in a fridge, then pat dry with paper towels before cooking.

 How To Select A Piece Of Cod